Zina Bethune

 Zina Bianca Bethune (February 17, 1945 – February 12, 2012) was an American actress, dancer, and choreographer.
+She was the daughter of actress Ivy Bethune.

 Early years

 Bethune was born on Staten Island, the daughter of Ivy (née Vigder), a Russian-born (Sevastopol, present-day Ukraine) actress who started in the Superman radio series, and later became known for playing "Miss Tuttle" on Father Murphy and "Abigail" on General Hospital.
-Zina's father, William Charles Bethune, was a sculptor and painter who died in 1950 when Zina was five years old.

 Career

 Theater and dance

 Bethune began her formal ballet training aged six at George Balanchine's School of American Ballet.

-By age 14 she was dancing with the New York City Ballet as Clara in the original 1954 Balanchine production of The Nutcracker.
+By age 14 she was dancing with the New York City Ballet as Clara in the 1955 Balanchine production of The Nutcracker.
 Bethune's first professional acting role was at age six, with a small part in the off-Broadway play Monday's Heroes, produced by Stella Holt at the Greenwich Mews Theater.

 Television

 As a child performer, Bethune appeared in the original cast of The Most Happy Fella as well as several American daytime television dramas, including a stint as the first "Robin Lang" on The Guiding Light from May 1956 to April 1958.
 Bethune played President Franklin D. Roosevelt's daughter in Sunrise at Campobello in 1960.

 Newspaper columnist Dick Kleiner described Bethune's performance in a 1958 television production as a "shatteringly beautiful portrayal of Tennessee Williams' young heroine in This Property Is Condemned."

 In October 1958, she portrayed Amy March in the CBS musical adaptation of Little Women.
 She portrayed nurse Gail Lucas on The Nurses (1962–65), and appeared in other series, including Kraft Television Theatre (with Martin Huston in the series finale), Route 66, The Judy Garland Show, Pantomime Quiz, Hollywood Squares, Young Dr. Malone, Dr. Kildare, Gunsmoke, The Invaders, and Emergency!